-This session our Improvement Plan has been replaced by a Recovery Planning Document in response to COVID-19 lockdown closures.
-This can be found on our school website and can be obtained from our school office.
+This session our Improvement Plan focused on Literacy (development of writing), Spelling Programme and Pedagogy and Development of Teacher Confidence in Assessment, Moderation.
+The Improvement Plan can be found on our school website and can be obtained from our school office.